dylanaltschuler/dylanaltschuler.github.io/index.md

 ## Dylan J. Altschuler
 NYU Courant - PhD Candidate
-Expected Graduation: 2023

-I study probability.
-I am particularly interested in high-dimensional geometry, random combinatorics, and sharp phase transitions.
-I am fortunate to be advised by Jonathan Niles-Weed.
+I am a Math PhD candidate studying probability theory; my research focuses on high-dimensional phenomena and random combinatorics.
+At NYU, I am fortunate to be advised by Jonathan Niles-Weed.
+Before NYU, I received a bachelor's degree in math from Princeton University.
+Expected graduation of 2023.

 **Site under construction**